OH1KK/KiwiSDR-antenna-switch-extension/README.md

 * Admin can lock/unlock antenna switching from admin panel
 * Thunderstorm mode.
 All antennas are grounded.
 * Allow antenna mixing.
 You can select many antennas simultaniously
+* Antenna switching can be scheluded using Beaglebone's crontab.
+Use /usr/local/bin/ms-s7-web script to switch antennas

 ## Required hardware